Tarique Rahman

-Tarique Rahman (Note: তারেক রহমান, /bn/) (born 20 November 1965), better known natively as Tarique Zia, (Note: তারেক জিয়া, /bn/) is a Bangladeshi politician who has been the acting chairman of Bangladesh Nationalist Party (BNP) since February 2018.
-He is the eldest son of former Bangladeshi president Ziaur Rahman and the first female prime minister of Bangladesh, Khaleda Zia.
-He is also the publisher of the Daily Dinkal.
+Tarique Rahman (Note: তারেক রহমান, /bn/) (born 20 November 1968), also known as Tarique Zia, (Note: তারেক জিয়া, /bn/) is a Bangladeshi politician who has served as the prime minister of Bangladesh and chairman of the Bangladesh Nationalist Party (BNP) since 2026.
+He is the eldest son of former President Ziaur Rahman and former Prime Minister Khaleda Zia.

-Tarique got involved in politics from a young age and rose to prominence in the BNP during his mother's tenure as prime minister in the early 2000s.
-After the Awami League's landslide victory in the 2008 general election, he went into self-imposed exile in London, citing concerns for his safety and claiming that he was being persecuted by the authorities.
+Born in 1968, Rahman rose to prominence in the Bangladesh Nationalist Party during Khaleda Zia's premiership.
+During the tenure of the military-backed caretaker government, he was detained in 2007.
+Following his release in parole in 2008, he went into self-imposed exile in London, UK with his family.

-He was convicted by the courts during the Sheikh Hasina government on multiple charges including corruption, bribery, money laundering, illegal acquisition of wealth, and grenade attacks.
-A total of 84 cases were filed against him after 2007.
-BNP claims that these are politically motivated false charges.
-Later in 2024, after the fall of the Awami League government, the court acquitted him of all charges and his sentence was quashed.
+Rahman had drawn controversy in national politics during his mother's premiership.
+He was particularly criticized for allegations of using "Hawa Bhaban" as a parallel power center of the state, as well as for his alleged involvement in various incidents of corruption, bribery, and money laundering.
+(Note: Multiple sources:) He was convicted by the courts on multiple charges, including corruption, bribery, money laundering, illegal acquisition of wealth, and grenade attacks.
+A total of 84 cases were filed against him between 2007 and 2024.
+BNP claimed that those were politically motivated false charges.
+Later in 2024, following the July Uprising, the court acquitted him of all charges and quashed his sentence.

-Rahman is often described as the de facto leader of the opposition in Bangladesh.
-He has drawn significant controversy in national politics, facing a myriad of corruption and money-laundering charges and being linked to several notable controversies, including the use of Hawa Bhaban as a parallel power centre.
+Rahman subsequently returned to Bangladesh in late 2025 and won in the 2026 general election.
+He was listed on 100 Most Influential People in the World by Time Magazine in 2026.

 Early life and education

-Tarique was born on 20 November 1965 in Dacca, East Pakistan, modern-day Dhaka, Bangladesh.
-He belonged to a notable Bengali Muslim political family of Mandals hailing from Bagbari in Gabtali, Bogra.
-His father, Ziaur Rahman, was a Pakistan military officer, who would later become a Bir Uttom recipient and the President of Bangladesh, and his mother, Khaleda Zia, was a homemaker, who would later become the Prime Minister of Bangladesh.
+Tarique Rahman was born on 20 November 1968 in Dhaka.
+He mentioned the year 1965 on his personal website.
+However, his birth year is mentioned as 1968 on his national identity card in the election affidavit.
+He belongs to a notable Bengali family of Muslim Mandals hailing from Bagbari in Gabtali, Bogura District.
+His father, Ziaur Rahman, was a military officer who would later become a Bir Uttom recipient and the president of Bangladesh, and his mother, Khaleda Zia, was a homemaker from Fulgazi, Feni who would later become the prime minister of Bangladesh.

-In his early childhood, he studied at BAF Shaheen School and St. Joseph Higher Secondary School.
-He completed his SSC from Dhaka Residential Model College.
-He then earned his HSC from Adamjee Cantonment College.
-In 1984–85, he was admitted to the University of Dhaka first in the Department of Law and later in the Department of International Relations.
+Rahman started his education at BAF Shaheen College Dhaka.
+He studied for a short time at St. Joseph Higher Secondary School.
+Then he completed his secondary education from Dhaka Residential Model College and HSC from Adamjee Cantonment College.
+In the 1985–86 academic year, he was first admitted to the Department of Law at the University of Dhaka and then changed departments and enrolled in the Department of International Relations.
+However, during his second year of undergraduate studies, he dropped out and started a business in the textile industry and shipping sector.